Imara Jones: Education and early life

 Jones holds an undergraduate degree in political science from Columbia University, and a master's degree in economics from the London School of Economics.
 Prior to her career in journalism, Jones worked on international trade policy at the Clinton White House, and as an executive at Viacom.

 Awards and titles

 Jones has won Emmy and Peabody awards for her work.
 She was named a 2018 Champion of Pride by The Advocate magazine.

+In 2023, Time magazine included Jones in the Time 100 list of the most influential people of 2023.